networkservicemesh/site/content/events/nsmcon2019.md

 * outline the necessary additions and improvments to NSM Ericsson is proposing
 * demo (optional)
 ### Speaker
-{{% speaker name="Tamas Zsiros - Expert end-to-end systems archtecture, Ericsson" %}}
+{{% speaker name="Tamas Zsiros - Expert end-to-end systems archtecture, Ericsson" twitter="weldroid" github="weldroid" linkedin="tamaszsiros" %}}
 Tamas Zsiros is an engineer, architect and technical leader in Ericsson AB with more than 19 years of professional experience in the cloud, IP and telecommunications areas, living in Stockholm, Sweden.
 He is currently driving digitalization and cloud native transformation for Business Area Digital Services applications including telco VNFs,